Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

 Following is a classic Dixieland style Jazz tune, called "Bourbon Street Parade."
 Even though New Orleans revelers don't parade through the French Quarter till Mardi Gras Day, I will include the tune here, because the Bourbon Kings were an important French dynasty.
 And, after all, New Orleans is a Fleur de Lis city.

 The Second Line

-Early on Mardi Gras Day, down in the Ninth Ward occurs one of Mardi Gras's most eclectic events, the appearance of the various Black Indian tribes.
-Just as the song says, Claiborne and Dumaine is a hot spot for the Mardi Gras Indians, who have divided themselves into the distinct tribes, based primarily on the closely-knit neighborhood, where each tribe lives.
+Early on Mardi Gras Day, down in the Ninth Ward occurs one of Mardi Gras's most eclectic events, the appearance of the various Black Native American tribes.
+Just as the song says, Claiborne and Dumaine is a hot spot for the Mardi Gras Native Americans, who have divided themselves into distinct tribes, based primarily on the closely-knit neighborhood, where each tribe lives.

-In the old days, the meetings could sometimes turn violent, but in modern times confrontations have evolved into ritual dancing and singing.
-Each tribe is known for its colorful display, which is primarily intended as a Caribbean-style tribute to the war regalia of the Great Plains Indians.
+In the old days, the meetings could sometimes turn violent, but in modern times, confrontations have evolved into ritual dancing and singing.
+Each tribe is known for its colorful display, which is primarily intended as a Caribbean-style tribute to the war regalia of the Great Plains Native Americans.

 The Most Popular Tunes

 All during Mardi Gras, there will be music in the air.
 Much of it will be live, but every little corner store and coffee shop will be getting in the spirit and contributing in their small way with at least a few Mardi Gras songs, broadcast from the premises.